The hidden homes initiative

 Since we completed our first hidden homes in 2003 there has been a steady stream of visitors to the town hall eager to find out how the programme works.

 By sharing a few of our affordable housing model we hope to encourage other councils to look at their own stock.

 How the scheme works

-The hidden homes initiative works by successfully transforming formerly empty or derelict areas such as old laundries, store sheds, garages, parking, space under existing residential blocks and boiler rooms and sometimes crime prone into new homes.
+The hidden homes initiative works by successfully transforming formerly empty, derelict and sometimes crime prone areas such as old laundries, store sheds, garages, parking, space under existing residential blocks and boiler rooms into new homes.